Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 app.use(express.static('public'));
 {% endhighlight %}

 However, let's say you want others to be able to access your API from their code.
 In order for this to be possible you must enable something called [CORS (Cross-origin resource sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
-This prevents others from getting those nasty "XMLHttpRequest cannot load.
-No 'Access-Control-Allow-Origin' header is present on the requested resource." errors.
+This prevents others from getting those nasty *XMLHttpRequest cannot load.
+No 'Access-Control-Allow-Origin' header is present on the requested resource.* errors.

 This is easy enough to do with the [Node CORS package](https://github.com/expressjs/cors).